GiGurra/flycd/README.md

 ### Some immediate TODOs

-* Support for creation/updating fly.io secrets (not sure how though :S)
 * Support per-region machine size configurations (ram, cpu)
 * Support multiprocess apps (flycd currently only supports 'app' for figuring out when scale up the number of machines and volumes)